seance/paraverse/pages/time-and-space.md

 - Use [Trauma treatment](characters#list-of-skills) to treat a critical wound
 - Re-memorize a new set of spells or prayers
 - Change [equipment loadout](equipment#equipment-slots)

+During a camp, negative skill modifier from [Fatigue](characters#fatigue-in-skill-checks) is not applied, unless the camp is [interrupted](#interrupting-a-rest-or-a-camp).

 > A camp consists of finding a suitable camp ground and preparing it, setting campfires, personal maintenance, medical and field tasks, sleeping and watch duty.